Updated: Apr 4

 Plants that love coffee grounds

-Coffee grounds are slightly acidic, but that's ok, some edible plants love this slightly acidic environment such as:
+Some edible plants that love this slightly acidic environment are:

 Coffee grounds as a fertilizer

 Whilst coffee grounds contain nitrogen, they shouldn't be used to replace a nitrogen fertilizer.
-The reason why is because it needs micro-organisms to break down the coffee grounds to release the nitrogen and it takes much longer.
+This is because it needs micro-organisms to break down the coffee grounds to release the nitrogen and it takes much longer.

 Coffee grounds as Mulch